Hannah Montana: The Movie (soundtrack): Critical reception

 The album received generally positive reviews from critics.
-Warren Truitt of About.com described the album as Cyrus' attempt to gradually capture a more mature audience by sharing the album with artists like the Rascal Flatts and Swift.
+Warren Truitt of About.com described the album as Cyrus' attempt to gradually capture a more mature audience by sharing the album with artists like the Rascal Flatts and Taylor Swift.
 Truitt also made musical comparisons to Shania Twain in "Dream", Kelly Clarkson in "Don't Walk Away", Avril Lavigne in "The Good Life", and Gwen Stefani in "Spotlight" and "Let's Get Crazy".
 Heather Phares of AllMusic noted the presence of many drastically different genres makes the album "a little weird".
 She stated that Cyrus' songs which were performed as herself were "the best songs", and also compared Cyrus to Twain.
-Phares also noted that Swift's "Crazier" was "the best song on Hannah Montana: The Movie".
+Phares also noted that Taylor Swift's "Crazier" was "the best song on Hannah Montana: The Movie".
 Leah Greenblatt of Entertainment Weekly stated, "the distance between tween and twang isn't actually all that far; think of this [...] as a sort of country-lite starter kit for her legion of young Disney-fed fans".
 In the end, she said Hannah Montana: The Movie was "the Miley show — whether it broadcasts from Nashville or Hollywood", despite appearances by other artists.